lawlessminimalist/lawlessminimalist/README.md

 ### 🚀 About Me

 🎓 I am completing a BSc at **Queensland University of Technology** 🏫 where i'm studying a Major in **Computer Science** and Minors in **AI** / **Mobile Application Dev**.
+I've got some professional experience in Cloud Computing☁️, in particular with AWS serverless deployments/fundamentals.

-🔭 I’m currently working on a price selection toolkit that will enable users to sell their second-hand goods at an established market rate.
-This is a hobby project i've undertaken for both the purpose of learning full-stack JS and also creating a tool that I would use myself.
+🔭 I'm on the lookout for open-source projects to collaborate on and small self-started projects to further refine my software engineering skills.
+I'm currently focused on improving my multi-threading and concurrent programming skills.

 🌱 I’m currently learning **JS** and **React** through passion projects, and **OOP** **Java** and **.Net** for work and backend purposes.
 I find myself drawn to **ML** and data analysis through **Python** as well, so my next project will likey incorporate these stacks.